PCigales/DLNAPlayOn/README.md

 - PlayOn c https://vimeo.com/channels/XXXXX -s https://vimeo.com/channels/XXXXX -l en: will play the content of playlist with substitles if any
 - PlayOn c C:\videos\movies -s c:\videos\st: will play the content of the movies folder and subfolders, loading subtitles from the st folder and identical subfolders
 - PlayOn c C:\videos\movies -s c:\videos\st -t g: will play the content of the movies folder and subfolders, loading subtitles from the st folder and identical subfolders, in random mode trying to achieve gapless playback
+- PlayOn r -i -j: will display the renderers accessible from all the interfaces, and the web interface can be reached on any interface (including 127.0.0.1 on the host)

 Tips to make the application easier to use:
 - in %appdata%\Microsoft\Windows\SendTo, create a shortcut with 'C:\Windows\py.exe "C:\...\PlayOn.py" c -n "[TV]Samsung LED40" -d 0:00:05' where obviously '...' must be replaced with the path to the script, and '[TV]Samsung LED40' by the name of the renderer